Bonita V. Saunders

 - Selected Publications

-- Joint project between NIST and the University of Antwerp to offer online service for creating tables of numerical values for special functions, with guaranteed accuracy to high precision computed over parameters and arguments of the user's choice.
+- Joint project between NIST ACMD and Annie Cuyt's Computational Mathematics Group (CMA), University of Antwerp, Belgium.
+Goal is to provide an online software testing service that allows users to create tables of numerical values for special functions, with guaranteed accuracy to user-specified precision computed over parameters and arguments of the user's choice.

 level mathematical functions.
 It features interactive navigation, a mathematical equation search and dynamic

 interactive visualizations.
-The DLMF, also being published as a book, is the successor to
+The DLMF is the successor to

 Abramowitz and Stegun's NBS Handbook of Mathematical Functions with Formulas, Graphs and Mathematical Tables